A Door into Ocean: Plot

+Major themes

+Ecofeminism

+Slonczewski's Sharers are committed to environmental sustainability.
+They restrict their own reproduction to sustainable levels and view all species on their world as interconnected, including seaswallowers, a dangerous species that often destroy the rafts on which Sharers live and whose natural actions result in the deaths of Sharers.
+The Sharer worldview extends to their environment, their surrounding ecosystem.
+They cannot act upon their plants and animals without being acted upon in return.
+So, for example, because Sharers consume plants and animals as food, they accept the fact that they in turn will become food for other life forms; that predators will ultimately consume them.

+Slonczewski's premise associates the exploitative and patriarchal practices of Valedon as males and ecological wisdom as female.
+Eric C. Otto argues that Slonczewski subverts this essentialism by depicting women, not as more in tune with ecology than men, but as allies with the non-human natural due to their shared subordinate status under patriarchy and their subjection to capitalist practices.
+The Sharers are not depicted as "noble savages" nor are they aligned with nature because they lack technology; rather, the Sharers are revealed to be extremely technologically knowledgeable and use their advanced scientific techniques for ecological purposes.

 Language

 A unique expression of the Sharer way is their language, in which subject and object are interchangeable.
-The Sharers know by context what subject and object are—but their language does not allow them to make a distinction.
+The Sharers know by context what subject and object are—but their language is bidirectional and does not make a distinction.
 As a result, they always know that what one person "forces" upon another can always go the other way.
 Their language impedes anyone from "giving orders" to dominate others.
 For example, if a stranger says, "You must obey me," the Sharer hears, "I must obey you," or (the closest translation), "We must share agreement."
 Their language reinforces the Sharers' inability to accept any situation in which one individual dominates another by force.

-The Sharer worldview extends to their environment, their surrounding ecosystem.
-They cannot act upon their plants and animals without being acted upon in return.
-So, for example, because Sharers consume plants and animals as food, they accept the fact that they in turn will become food for other life forms; that predators will ultimately consume them.

 Even the language's verbs enforce the Sharer's beliefs.
 All verbs "embed the notion of reciprocity in every action" says Vint, who gives the verb examples, “learnsharing, worksharing, lovesharing” (37).
 The verb "hitsharing" is also an example because the verb is described as hitting a rock, which will hit back in turn, because of the vibrations one feels on their arms.
+In this way, the Sharers' language attributes agency beyond the human, with even non-living matter having the capacity to act.